YasCoMa/paprec_nx_workflow/readme.md

 				}
 			 ]
 			``

 				Additionally, each test set may declare whether the workflow should compare the prediction of the models to another external given scores for the sequences.
 This can be done adding two more keys:
-				-  compare_to_goldenset: Indicates if you want to compare the predicitons of the models to another predictor or database.
+				- compare_to_goldenset: Indicates if you want to compare the predictions of the models to another predictor or database.
 The default is False
-				- goldenset_path: Path to the goldenset that must be a tabular file separated by tab, with two columns: 'sequence' and 'label', which are the aa sequence and the label (1 antigenic and 0 not).
+				- goldensets: A list of objects describing the sequence type target (protein or epitope), the identifier of the comparison reference and the path to the goldenset that must be a tabular file separated by tab, with two columns: 'sequence' and 'label', which are the aa sequence and the label (1 antigenic and 0 not).
+Example: ``[ { "target": "epitope", "identifier": "iedb_epitope", "path": "/aloy/home/ymartins/paprec_2024_revision/acc_quantification_SA-PA_application_case/out/all_iedb_saureus_29-09_epitope.tsv" } ]``

 ### Run Screening: